🔼The name Kenite in the Bible

 Jones' Dictionary of Old Testament Proper Names takes a completely different approach and abandons the possible relation with the name Cain all together.
 Jones refers to Balaam's remark that the Kenite has his nest set in the cliff (Numbers 24:21), and the Hebrew word for nest is קן (qen), meaning nest.
 This noun yields the verb קנן (qinnen), meaning to make a nest (Isaiah 34:15).
 Hence Kenite means Nest, says Jones.

 But immediately after his reference to the Kenite and their nest, Balaam speaks of a certain Kain (that's Kenite without the ethnonym -ite part), which is spelled identical to the name Cain (Numbers 24:22, same as in Judges 4:11).
-Of course Cain and his line was supposed to be blotted out in the flood of Noah, but somehow the patriarchies of Jabal and Jubal also survived.
+Of course Cain and his line were blotted out in the flood of Noah, but somehow the patriarchies of Jabal and Jubal also survived.
 One solution might be offered in the possibility that the wives of Noah and his sons were lyre-plucking and tent-dwelling Cainites.

 This name-group contains mystery upon mystery, and perhaps it carries all these meanings at once.